-In the first year of the CRES program, you are required to take five credits during the summer term, twelve credits during the fall term, eight credits during the winter term, and twelve credits during the spring term.
+Begining Fall 2019, first year CRES students are required to enroll in between five and sixteen credits during fall, winter, and spring terms.
+Summer is not required.
 During the fall, winter and spring terms, UO tuition is based on the “plateau” model where students pay a fixed tuition rate for nine to sixteen credits, where nine credits is a full-time load and five credits is a half-time load.
 Above the 16-credit threshold, you pay for the extra credits on a per credit basis.
 Along with other eligibility requirements, you must be registered for at least five credits to be eligible for financial aid.

 Because CRES is a self-supporting program, we are unable to offer discounted staff tuition rates.
 The program will accept a maximum of four credits paid for with the University of Oregon College of Education Reduced Enrollment Fee Privilege vouchers.

 You should budget for the following approximate costs:

 For help in calculating your baseline costs per term to attend the UO and for information on fees (how much and what they are for), see the UO Registrar's Office website.